Souto751/Souto751/README.md

 ### I am looking to start my professional career, although I have been learning different technologies and working on personal projects.

 - 🌎 I'm from Mar del Plata, Argentina.
-- 💻 I'm open to join inmediatly to work.
+- 💻 I'm open to join immediately to work.
 - ⌚ I'm open to any, full-time or part-time jobs.

 ## Contact me: